Soumya-git17/Soumya-git17/README.md

-## Hi there 👋 I am Soumyadip Dutta
+## 👋 Hi, I'm Soumyadip Dutta

----
 I am an Electrical Engineering Undergrad from National Institute of Technology, Durgapur.

-I love to play with circuits and interested in Robotics, Machine learning and Embedded systems.
+🚀 **Electronics & Embedded Systems Enthusiast**
+📍 Passionate about **microcontrollers, robotics, and AI**
+💡 Skilled in **PCB design, circuit simulation, and hardware-software integration**
+🔬 Hands-on with **embedded C, Python, and ML for edge devices**